kyotovision-public/multimodal-material-segmentation/README.md

 * polL_aolp_sin (cos): the sin (cos) value of aolp data of each image set (both represented as .npy file).
 * list_folder: all.txt records the name of all image sets.
 Train/val/test.txt records the name of image sets assigned to train/val/test set.
 * SS: semantic annotation of each image set.
 The semantic labels here are the same as Cityscapes.
 * SSGT4MS: condensed semantic segmentation annotation of each image set.
-As depicted in Supplemental Materail Section C, the 23 semantic classes of Cityscapes are consolidated into 10 classes.
+As depicted in Supplemental Material Section C, the 23 semantic classes of Cityscapes are consolidated into 10 classes.
-* NIR_warped_mask: mask of illeagel region of each images sets.
-Pixels in white area will be excluded when computing the loss.
+* NIR_warped_mask: mask of illegal region of each images set.
+Pixels in the white area will be excluded when computing the loss.
 * NIR_warped: NIR image of each image set.
 * GT: material annotation of each image set.
 ## Details of MCubeS dataset
 ### Overview
 MCubeS captures the visual appearance of various materials found in daily outdoor scenes from a viewpoint on a road, pavement, or sidewalk.
 At each viewpoint, we capture images with three fundamentally different imaging modalities, RGB, polarization (represented as Aolp and Dolp), and near-infrared (NIR).
-There are 500 images sets in MCubes dataset, and each pixel in RGB image is labeled as one of 13 material classes.
+There are 500 images sets in MCubeS dataset, and each pixel in RGB image is labeled as one of 13 material classes.
 <p align="center"> <img src="img/Fig1.png"> </p>

 ### Material labels